elizabethangelalorenza/documentations/guide/vayu.md

 Flashing for DFE user with OSS vendor build (OSS):
 1. Reboot to Recovery
-2. Wipe Dalvik, Data and Cache in Advanced Wipe
-3. Flash ROM
+2. Flash ROM
-4. Flash DFE (mandatory)
+3. Flash DFE (mandatory)
-5. Reboot to System
+4. Reboot to System
-6. Enjoy!
+5. Enjoy!

 ### Notes:
-* Flash magisk after booted up.
+* I recommended to flash magisk after booted up
+* You can't dirty flash a Non-OSS ROM over OSS ROM
 * All my build (Evolution X) already include GApps, so no need to flash GApps again
 * Flashing firmware is not mandatory, that is "optional".
 No need to flash every flashing ROM
 * Firmware: 12.0.X.X or 12.5.X.X (choose your favorite firmware)